txoof/insertFiles/README.md

     * Student number is only 5 digits

 ### Inserting Files
-Click the "Insert Files" folder and follow the instructions.
+Click the "Insert Files" button and follow the instructions.

 Use the "Browse" button to locate a folder full of files that will be inserted into one grade-year folder.
 Then choose which grade-level folder those files will be inserted into.
 This is **VERY** difficult to undo.
 Please act with care.